-OpenStack TripleO documentation, and similar documentation from OpenStack vendors, delves into great detail on the provisioning of servers (bare metal), deploying and configuring OpenStack services.
+OpenStack TripleO documentation [84], and similar documentation from OpenStack vendors, delves into great detail on the provisioning of servers (bare metal), deploying and configuring OpenStack services.

-In the Reference Implementation section 06 a set of Installer requirements are specified with a couple of Installers (such as Airship and Triple-O) described in Reference Implementation section 8.5.
-It should be noted that the installers tiliz in order to automate deployment depend on the cloud provider.
+Section 6 of the Reference Implementation [85] a set of Installer requirements are specified with a couple of Installers (such as Airship and Triple-O) are described in section 8.5 of the Reference Implementation [85].
+It should be noted that the installers chosen in order to automate deployment depend on the cloud provider.

-Systems such as Airship are not only provisioning tools but also a configuration management system.
-For example, Airship specifies how to provision and deploy the IaaS, and on how to update configuration including OpenStack services.
+Systems such as Airship [62] are not only provisioning tools but also a configuration management system.
+For example, Airship [86] specifies how to provision and deploy the IaaS, and on how to update configuration including OpenStack services.

-For Airship, Reference Implementation section 8.5.1.1 specifies the required descriptor files and in Reference Implementation section 8.5.1.2 describes the steps to provision the OpenStack based IaaS.
+For Airship, section 8.5.1.1 of the Reference Implementation [85] specifies the required descriptor files and section 8.5.1.2 of the Reference Implementation [85] describes the steps to provision the OpenStack based IaaS.

-7.2.2.
 Configuration Management